The breakdown of JK Rowling and the Harry Potter cast’s relationship

 “Freedom of speech and belief are at an end in Scotland if the accurate description of biological sex is deemed criminal.”

-This was followed up by a list of transgender women, who she unanimously described as men, where the author proceeded to point out their alleged - and in some cases convicted - misdeeds.
+This was followed up by a list of transgender women, who she unanimously described as men, where the author proceeded to point out their alleged misdeeds.

-The list included convicted rapist Isla Bryson, and Amy George, who abducted and assaulted a schoolgirl, as well as trans activists and public figures who are not accused of wrongdoing.
+The list included trans activists and public figures alongside figures including convicted rapist Isla Bryson and Amy George, who abducted and assaulted a schoolgirl.

 Rowling said: “I’m currently out of the country, but if what I’ve written here qualifies as an offence under the terms of the new act, I look forward to being arrested when I return to the birthplace of the Scottish Enlightenment.”

-In repsonse to this, Police Scotland said they would not be taking the author up on her apparent ‘arrest me’ challenge despite receiving complaints about her posts.
+In response to this, Police Scotland said they would not be taking the author up on her apparent “arrest me” challenge – despite receiving complaints about her posts.

 She wrote: “I hope every woman in Scotland who wishes to speak up for the reality and importance of biological sex will be reassured by this announcement, and I trust that all women – irrespective of profile or financial means - will be treated equally under the law.